A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Notation and Preliminaries

 \subsubsection{Efficient Estimation}

 We rely on an efficient estimator $\hat{\Psi}$ for the trial-specific average treatment effect proposed by \citet{li_improving_2023}.
-Although others exist, we focus on this estimator because it is an efficient estimator.
+Although others exist, we focus on this estimator because it is asymptotically efficient relative to regular and asymptotically linear alternatives.
 This property aligns with our goal to alleviate trial constraints since efficient estimators permit smaller sample sizes while preserving standard methods of inference and robust behavior across data-generating processes \cite{laan_targeted_2011}.
 This estimator is also doubly robust, making it less prone to model misspecification bias.

-The efficient influence function for this estimand (as derived by \citet{li_improving_2023}) is as follows:
+The efficient influence function for this estimand (as derived by \citet{li_improving_2023}) is:

 The derivation of this influence function takes into account that $P(A=0|D=0) = 1$, i.e. that the external data contains only controls.
 Explicitly incorporating this knowledge actually increases the efficiency of the analysis (i.e. is expected to give smaller confidence intervals and p-values).